iacoposk8/Ajax-Chat/README.md

 ```

 ### 2. Server
-Upload "server" folder on your remote server
-Then open the file Server/chat.php and edit these lines for database connection:
+Upload "server" folder on your remote server, then open the file Server/chat.php and edit these lines for database connection:

 ```
 $col = 'mysql:host=XXXXXXXXXXXXXXXXXX;dbname=XXXXXXXXXXXXXXXXXX';